ibmresilient/resilient-community-apps/fn_proofpoint_trap/doc/README.md

 ---
 ## Function - Proofpoint TRAP: Update List Member
-Update the member of a list by specifying the list and the member to update.
+Update a member of a Proofpoint TRAP list.
-* Updates an existing member of a Proofpoint TRAP list.
+* Updates an existing member of a Proofpoint TRAP list by specifying the list and the member to update.
 * Refreshes Proofpoint TRAP list member details for the incident data table `Proofpoint TRAP List Members` in the Resilient platform.
 * An example workflow that uses this Resilient Function includes `Example: Proofpoint TRAP: Update List Member`.
 * The workflow is applicable for populated rows of incident data table `Proofpoint TRAP List Members` in the Resilient platform.